appdotnet/api-spec/content/docs/resources/user/blocking.md

 ## Block a User

 Block a user from seeing your App.net content.
 This means the user will not be able to see, star, reply to, or repost your content.
 This user will also effectively be muted for you.
 This will automatically unfollow both users from each other.
+A user may be able to  tell if they've been blocked by a user.
+For instance if @mthurman blocks @berg and @berg logs out of alpha.app.net, he could see @mthurman's profile.

 In most cases, [muting a user](/docs/resources/user/muting/#mute-a-user) is probably sufficient since that hides all of a user's content from you.
 If a user is aggressively reposting or starring your content, blocking them will prevent them from interacting with your content at all.